 Christmas movie night

 Once a week or every night – we may or may not watch Christmas movies on Hallmark Channel every night( another of my favorite Christmas tradition ideas).
 Full disclosure.
 I also watch White Christmas and Elf while I wrap gifts.
 They are my personal favorites!

 I love this idea!
 How much fun would this be?
-There are editing software for free, and you can get as complex as you want with this, depending on the time you have to invest.
+There is editing software for free, and you can get as complex as you want with this, depending on the time you have to invest.
 I know my Mac will put together some cute movies made from photos of the year.
 I am thinking about doing this now with my family!

-Attend your town’s tree lighting
+Attend your town’s tree-lighting

-Ride around and look at lights
+Ride around and look at the Christmas lights

 Still one of my favorites!
-These days, I do it by myself but it has always been one of my favorite Christmas tradition ideas.
-I don’t think the boys ever really enjoyed it and for years they just humored me.
+These days, I do it by myself, but it has always been one of my favorite Christmas tradition ideas.
+I don’t think the boys ever really enjoyed it, and for years they just humored me.
 Combining the delivery of treats to friends and neighbors with looking at lights is a nice evening out for just me!

 Ride through a local park’s holiday display

 Some of the larger cities will set up big holiday light displays and charge by the carload.
-The cost isn’t typically more than $20 in our area and its something different.
-Sometimes local businesses will have discounted tickets, too.
+The cost isn’t typically more than $20 in our area, and its something different.
+Sometimes, local businesses will have discounted tickets, too.

-Decorate your ugly t-shirt
+Decorate your ugly T-shirt

 Sweatshirts and sweaters can also be made, but craft stores sell t-shirts for $3 each.
-Then you can pull out all the craft supplies and have a blast!
+Then, you can pull out all the craft supplies and have a blast!
 Just do it for fun or make a contest out of it.
-Have family judge or post the photos on Facebook and allow friends to vote!
+Have a family judge or post the photos on Facebook and allow friends to vote!
 Don’t forget to make a trophy!